Tabindex: it rarely pays to be positive

 Managing positive tabindex

 values in a single document, let alone across an entire website or application, would be a ridiculous level of effort.
+Don’t take on a ridiculous level of effort.
+Relax.

 A corner case in the shadows?